An empirical evaluation of imbalanced data strategies from a practitioner's point of view: Methods Methods

-Area under the curve (AUC) is defined in terms of the receiver operating characteristic (ROC) curve , which is constructed by plotting the recall and specificity (actually 1-specificity) of the classifier for different values of the score threshold discussed above.
-The ROC is the convex hull of those points, and the AUC is the area of that ROC.
+Area under the curve (AUC) is defined in terms of the receiver operating characteristic (ROC) curve, which is constructed by plotting the recall and specificity (actually 1 - specificity) of the classifier for different values of the score threshold discussed above.
+The ROC is the convex hull of those points and the AUC is the area of that ROC.

 A more intuitive definition is that the AUC is an estimate of the probability that a random positive example will have a higher score than a randomly selected negative example.
-Under this interpretation, assuming that $f(x)$ is the score for example $x$, $X_{+}$ is the set of positive examples, and $X_{-}$ the set of negative examples, then
+Under this interpretation, assuming that \(f(x)\) is the score for sample \(x\), \(X_{+}\) is the set of positive examples, and \(X_{-}\) the set of negative samples, then

-where $H(x) = +1$ if $x>0$, and 0 otherwise, is the Heaviside step function.
+where \(H(x) = +1\) if \(x>0\), and 0 otherwise, is the Heaviside step function.
 The formula just counts the number of times the score of a positive example is higher than the score of a negative example, divided by the number of pairs.

-There are other metrics proposed in the literature \citep{scott2007performance,japkowicz2013assessment,branco2016survey}.
-In this paper we focus on the 6 metrics listed above: auc, acc, f1, gmean, mcc, and bac.
+There are other metrics proposed in the literature \citep{scott2007performance, japkowicz2013assessment, branco2016survey}.
+In this paper we focus on the eight metrics listed above: auc, acc, f1, gmean, mcc, bac, prec, and rec.

-\cite{haixiang2017learning} reviewed the recent literature in both techniques and application of imbalanced problems and discovered that AUC, accuracy, gmean, and f1 are the four most used metrics in those papers (in this order).
-The next most used metrics were: recall, specificity and precision, followed by balanced accuracy and MCC.

-Given the frequency of use, we believe that auc, accuracy, gmean, and f1 must be included in the analysis of this paper.
-The next three measures are ``one sided'' in the sense that one can always artificially increase one of them (by changing the decision threshold) and thus should not be used in empirical comparisons.
-Finally we also add the other two less used metrics bac and mcc.

 We understand that accuracy is a metric that violates one of the characteristics of an imbalance problem, the intuition that misclassifying positive examples should be more costly that misclassifying negative examples, and thus it is inappropriate as a metric for an imbalanced problem.
-But given our goal answering a practitioner's need for practical knowledge on how to solve a imbalanced problem, we cannot disregard that they seem to use the metric with frequency.
+But given our goal answering the practitioner's need for practical knowledge on how to solve an imbalanced problem, we cannot disregard that they seem to use accuracy with frequency.